followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Wrappers/20 Fundamentals/10 Specifying the Options.md

         })
     )

 Options that accept a predefined set of values are specified by .NET enums.
+Refer to the description of a particular option to learn if this option accepts a enum.

     @(Html.DevExtreme().DateBox()
-        .Format(DateBoxFormat.Datetime) // sets the format using the DateBoxFormat .NET enum )
+        .Type(DateBoxType.DateTime) // sets the type using the DateBoxType .NET enum )

-More examples on each case are available in our [sample application](/Documentation/Guide/ASP.NET_MVC_Wrappers/Overview/#Sample_Application).
+More examples on each case are available in our [technical demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Data_Grid/AjaxRequest/Mvc/Light/) and [sample applications](/Documentation/Guide/ASP.NET_MVC_Wrappers/Prerequisites_and_Installation/#Sample_Applications).